olasunkanmi-SE/codebuddy/README.md

 ## How to run locally
   - In package.json, hover on "vscode:prepublish", click on run script.
 This will create a build for the application
   - On the Vscode Menu, click on run -> start debugging.
 A new Vscode instance is opened
   - In the new instance, press command/ctrl + shift + p, search for Explorer: Focus on chat view.
-This opens up the chat terminal
+This opens up a chat webview
   - To ask for help on a piece of code, simply highlight the code and right-click.
 There are a variety of actions listed to soothe your need

 ## Release Notes